Sienna, Texas: Primary and secondary schools

 Sienna is served by the Fort Bend Independent School District.
-The community is within the East Division, controlling school board slots 5 through 7.
+The community is within the East Division, controlled school board slots 5 through 7.

-The community is zoned to Sienna Crossing Elementary School, Scanlan Oaks Elementary School and Jan Schiff Elementary School (three separate attendance zones).
-The community is also zoned to Baines Middle School and Ronald Thornton Middle School (two separate attendance zones).
-All of which are located within Sienna.
-Most of Sienna is served by Ridge Point High School, which is located in Sienna on Waters Lake Blvd, while the rest of the community is served by Almeta Crawford High School, which opened in 2023.
+The community is zoned to Sienna Crossing Elementary School, Scanlan Oaks Elementary School, Donald Leonetti Elementary School, and Alyssa Ferguson Elementary School, both located within the community.
+The community is also zoned to Heritage Rose Elementary, Baines Middle School and Ronald Thornton Middle School, both located within Sienna, and First Colony Middle School.
+Most of Sienna is served by Ridge Point High School, which is located in Sienna on Waters Lake Blvd, and nearby Almeta Crawford High School, which opened in 2023, and Hightower High School.

 Donald Leonetti Elementary School opened in 2017 and Ronald Thornton Middle School opened in 2018.
-Both are in Sienna.
+Alyssa Ferguson Elementary School opened in 2023.

-Sienna Lutheran Academy is a private school that caters to the Christian education of children in grades K-8.
+Also located in Sienna is Divine Savior Academy, a private school that caters to the Christian education of children in grades pre-Kindergarten through high school.